dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Compatibility layouts

-In .NET MAUI 9, the compatibility layout classes in the `Microsoft.Maui.Controls.Compatibility` namespace have been obsoleted.
+The compatibility layout classes in the `Microsoft.Maui.Controls.Compatibility` namespace have been obsoleted.

 ### Legacy measure calls

-.NET MAUI 9 obsoletes the following `VisualElement` legacy measure methods:
+The following `VisualElement` legacy measure methods have been obsoleted:

 - `protected override SizeRequest OnMeasure(double widthConstraint, double heightConstraint)`.
 - `public virtual SizeRequest Measure(double widthConstraint, double heightConstraint, MeasureFlags flags = MeasureFlags.None)` from `VisualElement`.

-As a replacement, the following measure method has been introduced:
+As a replacement, the following method has been introduced:

 - `public size Measure(double widthConstraint, double heightConstraint)`